jbtubman/dimroom/DESIGN_NOTES.md

 If I were to do it again, I would come up with a more consistent naming convention for data types and classes.

+The makefiles are rather clunky.
+If I had had the time, I would have learned how to use CMake for this project.

 I missed having feedback from my peers through pull requests.
 (That is obviously impossible when doing an assessment during the hiring process.)